llpeterson/security/trust.md

 additional steps.

-You could argue that since you already have a way to protect WiFi-based communication you just as well use it protect the fiber-based channel, but that presumes the outcome of a cost/benefit analysis.
+You could argue that since you already have a way to protect WiFi-based communication you just as well use it to protect the fiber-based channel, but that presumes the outcome of a cost/benefit analysis.
 Suppose protecting any message, whether sent over WiFi or fiber, slows the communication down by 10% due to the overhead of encryption.
 If you